-This study showed that transformational leadership directly affects financial performance.
-It was not significantly affected by transformational leadership, possibly because financial performance is the lagging indicator of performance (i.e., financial results related to the increase in revenue and decrease in cost).
-This also relates to the concept of Balanced Scorecard (Kaplan & Norton, 1996), that the possible reason for the lack of significance is related to the effect of lag (financial) and lead (non-financial) performance indicators.
-In this research, even though transformational leadership does not have a significant direct effect on financial performance, it was found that transformational leadership style has a significant and positive impact on the leading non-financial performance indicators (i.e., employee engagement and service quality).
-There is sufficient research evidence from previous researchers that non-financial performance will eventually drive financial performance (Bento et al., 2013; Evans, 2005; Maiga & Jacob, 2009).
-These cause and effect relationships are the secrets to achieving an organization's financial performance (Patiar & Mia, 2015).
-Nevertheless, given that non-financial performance drives financial performance, the effect of transformational leadership on financial performance may exist indirectly through improvements of non-financial performance (Patiar & Wang, 2016).
+This study showed that transformational leadership does not directly affect financial performance.
+It was not significantly affected by transformational leadership possibly because financial performance is the lagging indicators of performance (i.e. financial results related to increase in revenue and decrease in cost).
+Which also relate to the concept of Balanced Scorecard (Kaplan & Norton, 1996), that the possible reason for the lack of significance is related to the effect of lag (financial) and lead (non-financial) performance indicators.
+In this research, even though transformational leadership does not have a significant direct effect on financial performance, it was found that transformational leadership style has a significant and positive impact on the leading non-financial performance indicators (i.e. employee engagement and service quality).
+There are sufficient research evidences from previous researchers that non-financial performance will eventually drive the financial performance (Bento et al., 2013; Evans, 2005; Maiga & Jacob, 2009).
+These cause and effect relationships are the secret to achieving financial performance of an organization (Patiar & Mia, 2015).
+Nevertheless, given that nonfinancial performance drives financial performance, the effect of transformational leadership on financial performance may exist indirectly through improvements of non-financial performance (Patiar & Wang, 2016).
 In this research, it is found that transformational leadership has a significant positive effect on financial performance with the mediating effect of employee engagement.
-Transformational leaders that encourage their followers to be innovative, creative, and try something new (i.e., intellectual stimulation) (Avolio & Bass, 2004), consequently will need to give room for mistakes unbeneficial for the financial performance.
-By giving room for mistakes, leaders can create a feeling of safety at work for the followers, which allows them to feel safe to challenge current methods and try new ways (Myrden, 2013).
-The instant reward and transactional leadership style disciplines can affect short-term performance, but transformational leadership creates fundamental changes in the followers' beliefs and attitudes, which affect the organization is long-term in nature (Cleveland et al., 2000).
-In Balanced Scorecard, the financial perspective is seen as a short-term performance, while the other non-financial perspectives signify the implementation of long-term strategic objectives (Kaplan & Norton, 2007).
-Consistently it was found that transformational leadership has a significant effect on the long-term non-financial performance (i.e., employee engagement & service quality), but not directly on the short-term financial performance.
-This indicates that transformational leadership will have an effect on the lagging indicator financial performance in a longer time frame (Cleveland et al., 2000), through the mediation of the leading indicator of employee engagement (Patiar & Wang, 2016).
-In this research, the financial performance indicators measure only short-term performance, including profitability, sales growth, work productivity, and cost reduction.
+Transformational leaders that encourage their followers to be innovative, creative, and to try something new (i.e. intellectual stimulation) (Avolio & Bass, 2004), consequently will need to give room for mistakes which can be unbeneficial for the financial performance.
+By giving room for mistakes, leaders can create feeling of safety at work for the followers which allow them to feel safe to challenge current methods and try new ways (Myrden, 2013).
+The instant reward and disciplines of transactional leadership style can bring an effect to short-term performance; but transformational leadership creates fundamental changes in the followers' beliefs and attitudes, which effect to the organization is long-term in nature (Cleveland et al., 2000).
+In Balanced Scorecard, financial perspective is seen as a short-term performance, while the other nonfinancial perspectives signify the implementation of long-term strategic objectives (Kaplan & Norton, 2007).
+Consistently it was found, that transformational leadership has a significant effect on the long-term non-financial performance (i.e. employee engagement & service quality), but not directly on the short-term financial performance.
+This indicates that transformational leadership will have an effect on the lagging indicator financial performance in a longer time frame (Cleveland et al., 2000), through the mediation of the leading indicator employee engagement (Patiar & Wang, 2016).
+In this research, the financial performance indicators measure only the short-term performance that includes profitability, sales growth, work productivity, and cost reduction.
 These measures might not be able to reflect and measure the long-term financial performance of the hotel.